Vamsi Mootha

 Mootha graduated from Kelly High School in Beaumont, Texas.
 As a high school student he won first place in the mathematics category of the International Science and Engineering Fair.
-He received his BS in Mathematical and Computational Science from Stanford University and his M.D. from Harvard University in the Harvard-MIT Division of Health Sciences and Technology.
+He received his BS in Mathematical and Computational Science from Stanford University and his M.D. from Harvard University in the Harvard–MIT Division of Health Sciences and Technology.
 He completed his internship and residency in internal medicine at Brigham and Women's Hospital in Boston, and then pursued postdoctoral training with Eric Lander at the Whitehead Institute/MIT Center for Genome Research.

+He is a 2004 recipient of the Macarthur Foundation "genius award" for developing computational methods for integrative genomics.
+He received the 2008 Daland Prize from the American Philosophical Society, the 2014 Keilin Medal from the Biochemical Society, and a 2014 Padma Shri Award from the Republic of India, the fourth highest civilian award given by the Indian government.
+He was elected to the United States National Academy of Sciences in 2014 and the National Academy of Medicine in 2021.
+In 2023 he was awarded the Lurie Prize in Biomedical Sciences.